EpicentralLabs/TheTokenLab/CONTRIBUTING.md

 - Follow the existing code style and conventions used in the project.
 - Use consistent indentation (spaces or tabs as per project preference).
 - Write clear, self-explanatory code and add comments where necessary.
+- Do your best to ensure comments are also added on top of large or complex functions
+- If there are tasks that needs to be done in the code being committed, add TODOs.

 ## Testing